carlonicora/obsidian-rpg-manager/documentation/index.md

 ## How RPG Manager identifies its components

-RPG Manager uses a single [tag](frontmatter/tag.md) in the Frontmatter to identify an Obsidian Note as a `component`.
+RPG Manager uses a metadata stored in a code block at the end of the Obsidian Note to identify the note as a`component`.
+Please note, this codeblock (called `RpgManagerID`) should **never** be edited or deleted!
+This is part of the core functionality.
+Deleting the codeblock won't allow RPG Manager to identify a note as a component, and edting it manually will disable it.

 ## What are the types of RPG Manager Components?